Case study dilemma and research question

 In viticulture, the general dependency on external inputs such as fertilisers and especially pesticides is high.
 The reduction of synthetic inputs could impact yields and many farmers fear economic consequences.

-How to reduce dependency on external fertilisers and to reduce pesticides use (especially glyphosate) through agro-ecological practices increasing soil ecological services (soil biology) while maintaining the economic profitability of farms?
+In France, the research project UNISECO aimed at investigating how to reduce dependency on external fertilisers and pesticides (especially glyphosate) through agro-ecological practices increasing soil ecological services while maintaining the economic viability of farms.